rockiger/akiee/backlog.md

 ## DOING  As a developer I want to explore the options of using Clojurescript for Akiee, that I can leverage Lisp for competitive advantage

+## BUG Search- and Entry-Box can both be open at the same time.

 ## TODO As a new Akiee user, I want a some help what to do next, that I don't to guess what features could be usefull to me.

 acceptance criteria: